 This famous spot in the magnificent Highlands is home to nature and history in equal measure.
 So, there is lots more to see besides the stunning views that come with its many walks.
 The Black Isle is well known for its rich farmland and showcases neatly ploughed, lush green fields over-spilling with crops.
 This itself is enough to draw large numbers of tourists annually to the Black Isle Show, the largest agricultural show in the north.

 Aside from farm animals, the Black Isle is home to a variety of Scottish wildlife.
-During your stay in an exclusive use Scottish castle on Loch Ness, you may think Aldourie Estate is brimming with nature.
+During your stay in our exclusive use venue in Scotland, you may think Aldourie Estate is brimming with nature.
 But just wait till you get here!
 Watch the dolphins swimming and playing in the water or catch a glimpse of a deer or two wandering through shrubbery on land.
 The water is also home to otters and seals whilst some days the sky can be filled with soaring osprey.

 The green landscapes are reinforced by the sprays of endless trees.
 Amongst the flora and fauna look for the towering Scots Pine, just one of three conifers native to the UK.
 Through all this woodland you can see Ben Nevis on a clear day.

-An historic Highlands paradise when you stay in an exclusive use Scottish castle
+An historic Highlands paradise when you experience an exclusive use venue in Scotland

 The Black Isle is also steeped in history with its fair share of castles, cairns, a cathedral and a host of museums.
 There are few holiday destinations that can offer such a large number of historical sites amongst such natural beauty.
 The Scottish Highlands always comes up trumps for this.
 The self-contained peninsula is home to numerous historical plots from different eras from Medieval to Georgian.